Ulrike Manthey becomes the new director of the Zehdenick District Court!

 Another exciting point is the implementation of the electronic file (e-file), which has been in use in the Zehdenick District Court since November 2023 for civil and family matters and since February 2024 for criminal matters. [eGovernment] reports that this is part of a broader plan in Brandenburg to modernize the justice system and promote the electronic exchange of files.
 The piloting of the e-file in criminal cases began on February 24, 2025, and the positive experience is expected to be expanded to all police departments, public prosecutor's offices and criminal courts in the coming years.

-The future of the judiciary in Brandenburg
+The future of justice in Brandenburg

 Some of the technical framework conditions have already been defined, and the first meeting rooms will also be equipped with video negotiation technology.
 The goal is clear: we want to increase the efficiency of the judiciary and make case law more contemporary for citizens.